netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    control mechanisms for material that assisted in thinking about this document.

-   The authors would like to thank Joe Clarke, Bill Fenner, Benoit Claise, Rob Wilton, David Somers-Harris, and Alan Dekok for their valuable comments and great input to this work.
+   The authors would like to thank Joe Clarke, Bill Fenner, Benoit Claise, Rob Wilton, David Somers-Harris, Alan Dekok, and Heikki Vatiainen for their valuable comments and great input to this work.